Aeration nourishes the soil and this will help you achieve a green lawn.

 We all want the lush, green grass pictured here.
 If the lawn appears a bit sparse and dry, then it may be time for an extra boost.
 Colorado is notorious for having extreme weather temperatures, dry clay soils, and damaging winds.
 Today may hit the upper 60s or lower 70s, but another foot of snow is possible by tomorrow.
 Aeration may be the answer to getting the extra lush lawn we all desire.

 What is Aeration and How Does it Work

 Aeration helps plant and tree roots absorb water and nutrients into the root zone a few inches below the soil line.
 According to local Denver arborist David Merriman, “Colorado is arid, the soil is clay and there is not enough water to keep the plants’ roots alive.”
 Aeration may be a way to help your soil and plants become more healthy.
 Let’s learn a little bit more about it.

 How does aeration work?

-Aeration is performed with different kind of aerators.
-There two main type.
+Aeration is performed with different kinds of aerators.
+There are two main types.
 For instance, some simply have a stake that punches holes in the ground.
-The other pictured on the right is a hollow probe that removes soil cores from the ground, which some experts believe allow for better water and nutrient movement and absorption.
+The other pictured on the right is a hollow probe that removes soil cores from the ground, which some experts believe allows for better water and nutrient movement and absorption.